-Texas Tech Police develops and distributes timely warnings for the Tech community to notify members about serious crimes against people or emergencies that occur on or near campus when it is determined the incident may pose a serious or ongoing threat.
-These warnings are disseminated through the TechAlert system.
-The Texas Tech Police Department Chief of Police (or a designee), the Clery Compliance Director, along with the Regional Site Director is responsible for making the decision to issue a timely warning and will, on a case-by- case basis, determine the content and appropriate distribution method to ensure the persons at risk are notified.
+The University develops and distributes timely warnings for the Tech community to notify members about serious crimes against people or emergencies that occur on or within the TTU Clery Geography when it is determined the incident may pose a serious or ongoing threat.
+These warnings are disseminated through the TechAlert system, as well as in the distribution modes listed below.
+The Clery Compliance Officer and the Assistant Vice President for Compliance and Title IX are responsible for making the decision to issue a timely warning and will, on a case-by-case basis, determine the content and appropriate distribution method to ensure the persons at risk are notified.
+The message will be sent by the Clery Compliance Officer or TTU Office of Communications and Marketing.

-Timely warnings will be issued for all Clery Act crimes that occur on the university's Clery Act geography which are reported to campus security authorities, Texas Tech Police, staff, or local law enforcement; and considered by the institution to represent a serious or continuing threat to students and employees.
+Texas Tech University will issue a timely warning for Clery Act crimes that occur on the University's Clery Act geography which are reported to Campus Security Authorities, Texas Tech Police, or local law enforcement and are considered by the institution to represent a serious or continuing threat to the campus community.
 The requirement for timely warnings is not limited to violent crimes or crimes against persons and is not limited to certain types of Clery Act crimes.
-A timely warning may be issued for non-Clery Act crime that pose a serious or continuing threat to the campus.
-A timely warning may be issued for the following crimes.
-Timely Warning Notifications will be sent to all of the Texas Tech University-Costa Rica community and messages will not be segmented.
-Texas Tech may issue a timely warning for the following crimes.
+A timely warning may be issued for non-Clery Act crimes that pose a serious or continuing threat to the campus.
+Timely Warning Notifications will be sent to all of the Texas Tech Community and messages will not be segmented.

+Texas Tech may issue a timely warning for the following crimes:

 - 1. Criminal homicide

 - 2. Aggravated assault

 - 3. Sexual assault

 - 4. Robbery involving force or violence

 - 5. Major incident of arson

 - 6. Burglary

 - 7. Motor vehicle theft

 - 8. Domestic violence

 - 9. Dating violence

 - 10. Stalking

 - 11. Any of the above-mentioned crime if the offender was motivated by bias

 - 12. Any other crime or situation that poses a threat to the public health or safety of the campus community

-- 13. Other crimes as determined necessary by the Chief of Police or designee
+- 13. Other Clery crimes as determined necessary